cornmetto/yurt/README.md

 We also install a network interface on your host to allow for direct communication with containers.
 Accept the User Account Control prompt from VirtualBox when it comes up.
 Initialization will fail if VirtualBox is denied permission.

-After initialization, start the VM with:
+After initialization, yurt will ask if you want to boot the VM.
+Respond with 'yes' to start the boot process.
+If you choose 'no', you can start it later with:

 ```
 $ yurt boot